twse/random-stuff/FontCreator Data Files and Registry Keys.md

 ### Tip of the Day (version 3.0 until 6.5)
 * **CurrentTip** – Line number in `FontCreator.tip` (it goes to the next line when closed).
 Default is the first line.
-* **ShowTipOnStartup** – Shows the dialog itself if FontCreator is started.
+* **ShowTipOnStartup** – Shows the dialog itself when starting FontCreator.
 Default is on.

 ### Validation
 * **DiagonalRedundantOffCurvePointsDetection** – Used with **Diagonal redundant points detection: Maximum off-curve distance** in Options: Validation.
 Default is off.